0x60df/loophole/README.md

 `read-key-sequence` and use the command which is bound with read key sequence in currently active keymaps.

+##### command by lambda form

+Setup temporary buffer with template for writing lambda form and start recursive edit.
+When you complete writing lambda form, type `C-c C-c` (`loophole-complete-writing-lisp`).
+Then, buffer contents will be read and evaluated, and returned object will be bound.
+When you want to abort, type `C-c C-k` (`loophole-abort-writing-lisp`).

+Actually, buffer contents can be any lisp form.
+If returned value is a valid command, it will be bound anyway.

+Note that while you are in recursive edit, it looks like top-level of Emacs and you may feel that the control is returned to you, but actually you are still in the command.
+For that reason, it is recommended to call either `loophole-complete-writing-lisp` or `loophole-abort-writing-lisp` which can properly end recursive edit.

 ##### kmacro by recursive edit

 Similar to built-in keyboard macro defining environment except that we are in recursive edit.
-In recursive edit, you can define your keyboard macro while you are getting the feedback on your keys.
+In recursive edit, you can define your keyboard macro while you are getting the feedback on your eyes.
 When you are finished, type `C-c )` (`loophole-end-kmacro`), or you want to abort, type `C-c !` (`loophole-abort-kmacro`).

-Note that while you are in recursive edit, it looks like top-level of Emacs and you may feel the control is returned to you, but actually you are still in the command.
+While you are defining keyboard macro, not only recursive edit but also kbd-macro environment is enabled.
-Therefore, it is highly recommended to call `loophole-abort-kmacro` even if you abort binding.
+In order to handle these conditions, it is highly recommended to call either `loophole-end-kmacro` or `loophole-abort-kmacro`.
+Even if you want to abort binding, `C-g` (`keyboard-quit`) is not enough.
-`C-g` (`keyboard-quit`) in recursive edit stops defining keyboard macro, but do not abort recursive edit.
+It stops defining keyboard macro, but it does not abort recursive edit.
-`loophole-abort-kmacro` takes care of it, and does both of them.
+`loophole-abort-kmacro` takes care of it as it does both of them.

 ##### kmacro by read key